ItaiOz/picFeed/README.md

 - `GET /images` - Retrieve all images with vote counts
 - `POST /vote` - Submit a vote (like/dislike)
 - `GET /export-votes` - Download votes as CSV
-- `POST /reset-votes` - Reset all votes to zero

 ## Development